Do’s and Don’ts of Your First Trade Show: Part III – Even More Tips for Your First Art Fair

-The ocreations team has gone on the road with clients to trade shows, and even for personal projects!
-Most recently, ocreations Art Director Nina, took her talents to the Bitchcraft Fair at the David L. Lawrence Convention Center.
+The Prizum team has gone on the road with clients to trade shows, and even for personal projects!
+Most recently, Prizum Art Director Nina, took her talents to the Bitchcraft Fair at the David L. Lawrence Convention Center.

 In Part III, we’ll give you even more tips and resources from Nina’s Bitchcraft Fair experience, that’ll leave you feeling more than ready to tackle your first art fair!
 Let’s pick up where we left off…